Uniswap v4 & Aggregators

 Off-chain, quote directly from wstGBP.mintcost() / burncost() with the same WAD math

-WsgemDirectAdapter is a standalone, ownerless approve → swap contract that calls
+WsgemDirectAdapter is a standalone, ownerless approve-then-swap contract that calls

 swap-then-settle semantics.
 DEX aggregators (Odos, LI.FI, Paraswap) and CoW Protocol